benjixyz/dropdown-template/README.md

 # Dropdown Template

 This template was inspired by the hosting provider https://aeza.net/.
-It is not intended to be an imitation, but rather an exercise and source of inspiration.
+<br>It is not intended to be an imitation, but rather an exercise and source of inspiration.</br>

 ## Color Palette